Ozzie-code-alt/progen-refresh/mdBlogs/warptechnologies.md

 <h2 className="text-[#FFFFFF] text-[18px] font-bold sm:text-[30px] pt-10 pb-2  "> Joining Prometheus</h2>

 <p className="text-[#FFFFFF] text-[15px] sm:text-[28px] pb-5   ">
 A. Frederick joined <a href="https://www.prometheus.ph/about" className="text-blue-500" > Prometheus</a>, the first award-winning full-service marketing agency in Western Visayas.
 His time at Prometheus honed his skills and fueled his desire to create something even more impactful.
-This ambition led him to take on the role of COO at WARP Technologies and Innovations Inc. in 2022.
+This ambition led him to take on the role of COO at WARP Technologies and Innovations Inc.
 </p>